 Keep it consistent

 If you say you’re going to prepare breakfast before you leave, the more you do it, the easier it will get.
 If you’re not already doing it, make everything you do in the morning consistent.
+Use a daily planner to build your daily routine and stay on top of everything you need to do.
 Think about it, Anna Wintour wakes up and plays tennis, every single day.
 That’s the reason why morning routines are so powerful because they’re so easy to fall into.